 - Domestic abuse

-The coronavirus pandemic has exacerbated these needs so dependance on food banks is currently higher than before.
+The coronavirus pandemic has exacerbated these needs so dependence on food banks is currently higher than before.

 Food banks without referral: can you go to one without a referral?

-The Citizens Advice Bureau explain that you can visit an independent local food bank without a referral, but if there aren’t any local to you, you’ll need to get a referral.
+The Citizens Advice Bureau explains that you can visit an independent local food bank without a referral, but if there aren’t any local to you, you’ll need to get a referral.

 How to get help from a food bank

 Whatever additional help you need from a food bank, whether that’s support applying for benefits, housing help, or debt advice, the best way to find it is to contact the food bank directly.
 Visit The Trussell Trust’s website to find your local food bank.

 You can also use The Trussell Trust’s Grants Search function on their website to find out whether there are any governmental grants you might be entitled to.
 Similarly, there is another function on the site that helps you find out whether you’re entitled to any benefits.

 How can you become a food bank volunteer?

 According to The Trussell Trust there are more than 40,000 food bank volunteers operating across the UK.